No sked yet for vaccination of senior citizens in Davao City

 MindaNews also sought Dr. Josephine Villafuerte, head of the Vaccination Cluster in the city, on the seniors’ schedule but she has not replied.

-Villafuerte said the vaccination venue for those aged 60 to 65 years old would be at the district health offices but they were still finalizing then on setting up vaccination hubs in the over hospitals for seniors 70 years old.
+Last month, Villafuerte said the vaccination venue for those aged 60 to 65 years old would be at the district health offices but they were still finalizing then on setting up vaccination hubs in the over hospitals for seniors 70 years and older.

 MindaNews asked the DOH-Davao on protocols in the vaccination of senior citizens and was told that for Priority group A2, there are two “sub-prioritizations:” Priority A2.1 and Priority A2.2.